abregado/champions-combat/_chapters/rules.md

 Each movement may have one or more special effects, which are detailed below:

 {% include icon_image.html link='files/images/icon-displace.png' %}
-**Displace:** When included in a move section, this symbol allows you to enter the hex of another player.
+**Displace:** When included in a move section, this symbol allows a player's character to enter the hex of another character.
-When you do so, you can move their character to any adjacent hex, except the hex you entered their hex from.
+When this happens, the moving player can move the other player's character to any adjacent hex, except the hex which the moving player entered from.
 The moved character's orientation remains the same.

 {% include icon_image.html link='files/images/icon-power-up.png' %} / {% include icon_image.html link='files/images/icon-power-down.png' %}